 - Here's our choice of the best ransomware protection available

-Microsoft Defender has also been integrated with the firm’s security information and event management tool (SIEM), Azure Sentinel.
+Microsoft Defender (the default Windows 10 antivirus) has also been integrated with the firm’s security information and event management tool (SIEM), Azure Sentinel.
 The cloud-native SIEM draws in data from Microsoft Defender and other sources to deliver a comprehensive view of each attack and rank threats by priority.

 The firm also announced that Microsoft Defender for Endpoint (formerly Microsoft Defender ATP) has entered general availability on Android and landed in preview on iOS, meaning the service is now available across all major operating systems.